 Reporting in SharePoint using out-of-the-box methods is not a great experience.
 You’re only able to access a single list, and you can’t aggregate your reports across multiple sites very easily.
 Your reports or views can break if a field is changed or removed.
 And while you have some basic sorting and filtering capabilities, you can’t do advanced filtering or joins across multiple lists.

 While you could query data across lists by making web service calls, you’d need a developer to write and maintain that code, which is time consuming and costly.
 The content query web part is one OOTB alternative to rolling up data, but it’s very limited on functionality and difficult to configure the look and feel to display the data you actually want to see (again you’d need a developer for that).
+However, there are other alternatives to look at such as this sharepoint dashboard variation that’s been built by SaaS developers to allow for easy data visualization without any coding or additional tools.

 Multi-site, real-time SharePoint reporting with Reflex Reporting